redox-os/users/README.md

 # users

-API for accessing users and groups functionality in Redox.
+Redox OS APIs for accessing users and groups information.

 High level APIs for things like: